Libman-Sacks Endocarditis

 With the introduction of steroid therapy, valvular thickening and regurgitation appear to occur more commonly, with histologically active lesions identified less frequently.
 However, data are circumstantial and may reflect improved longevity of patients.
 Firm conclusions cannot be made.

-Valvular abnormalities are commonly detected in patients with lupus.
-The characteristic Libman-Sacks vegetations are reported postmortem in approximately 50% of fatal lupus cases.
+An association exists between systemic lupus erythematosus (SLE; lupus) and valvular disease; a frequent postmortem finding in this population is the characteristic Libman-Sacks vegetations reported in approximately 50% of fatal lupus cases.
 Current echocardiographic studies reveal valvular abnormalities in 28-74% of patients, with valvular masses in 4-43% of patients with systemic lupus erythematosus.
 Higher rates are generally detected with transesophageal imaging and in subjects with antiphospholipid antibodies (41% with masses), although this observation is not universal.

 One cohort study reported that Libman-Sacks endocarditis was found in 11% of patients with lupus.[4]
 Pure mitral regurgitation was the most common valvular abnormality, followed by aortic regurgitation, combined mitral stenosis and regurgitation, and combined aortic stenosis and regurgitation.
 At baseline, Libman-Sacks endocarditis was significantly associated with underlying lupus disease activity.
 During the follow-up echocardiograph, patients with previous valvular lesions had worsened valve function, and more patients developed new valvular lesions.